 The Agency has entered into a management agreement with ElectriCities.
 Under the current management agreement, ElectriCities is required to provide, at cost, all personnel and personnel services necessary for the Agency to conduct its business in an economic and efficient manner.
-This agreement continued through December 31, 2018 and is automatically renewed for successive three-year periods unless terminated by one year's notice by either party prior to the end of the contract term.
-Neither party has given notice as of December 31, 2021.
+This agreement continued through December 31, 2021 and was automatically renewed for successive three-year periods unless terminated by one year's notice by either party prior to the end of the contract term.
+Neither party has given notice as of December 31, 2022.

-For the years ended December 31, 2021 and 2020, the Agency paid ElectriCities \$13,136,000 and \$14,035,000, respectively.
+For the years ended December 31, 2022 and 2021, the Agency paid ElectriCities \$14,755,000 and \$13,136,000, respectively.